PARTHASARADHI-N/AI-REPO/README.md

 ---

 ## Computer Vision
-### 👁️ Topics and Folders
+### 👁️ This Folder contains
-- `Image-Processing/` - CNN models for classification tasks
+- `Image-Processing/` - Used Differnt Color Spaces,Canny Edge Detector ALgorithm,Hough transform for  Lane detection.This manily experimented on noisy images with high lighting changes.
 - `Image Classification using RESNET, VGGNET and Custom Architecture/`
 - `Transformer based Classification Models ` - Using Deformable DETR and Grounding DINO.This includes Finetuning for both and Learnable Prompt Embeddings for Grounding DINO
 ---